Skip to content

 Colorado

-Start by registering your business name through the MyBizColorado platform.
+To get licensed in Colorado, register through the MyBizColorado platform and the county clerk’s office.
 Next, apply for a business license in the county where you plan to work.
 Note that you can apply in more than one county.

 Connecticut

-To start your cleaning business in Connecticut, you must register with the Secretary of State (SOS).
-You can register your business with the SOS.
-Make sure you check with your local city or county requirements.
+To get licensed in Connecticut, you must register with the Secretary of State (SOS).
+Make sure you check local city or county requirements to stay compliant.

 Delaware